 The house is famous for its four impressive knight statues.

 Chapter 7.
 Beautiful theatres

 This building was initially built for the academic association “Motiv” (founded in 1847) and soon also housed a cinema.
 Later it was remodeled as a theater and opened in 1922 with the play “Miss Sara Sampson” by Gotthold Ephraim Lessing, a German philosopher.
 During Nazi times, the theater was closed and didn’t get proper restoration until the 1980s.

 The Renaissance Theater is considered to be the only completely preserved Art Deco theater in Europe.

 🇺🇦 Lviv: Catholic House (1908–1909)

-This neo-Romanesque and neo-Gothic building arose on the orders of the archbishop on the territory that had belonged to Augustiner monks.
-The ground floor provided space for 12 shops that were selling monastery-manufactured goods.
+This neo-Romanesque/neo-Gothic building arose on the orders of the archbishop on the territory that had belonged to Augustiner monks.
+The ground floor provided space for 12 shops selling monastery-manufactured goods.
 The theatre hall had 420 seats and 200 standing places.
 And the facade was decorated with the statues of St. Mary and St. Joseph, which disappeared after the First World War.

 Nowadays this building is known as Lviv Academic Drama Theater named after Lesya Ukrainka.